Zeeeepa/graph-sitter/README.md

     if not function.usages:
         # Auto-handles references and imports to maintain correctness
         function.move_to_file("deprecated.py")
+# Refresh the task to get updated status
+task.refresh()

+# Check the updated status
+print(task.status)

+# Once task is complete, you can access the result
+if task.status == "completed":
+    print(task.result)
 ```

 Write code that transforms code.
 Graph-sitter combines the parsing power of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) with the graph algorithms of [rustworkx](https://github.com/Qiskit/rustworkx) to enable scriptable, multi-language code manipulation at scale.